Honeymoon in Morocco:

 Mazagan Beach Resort, El Jadida:

-Mazagan Beach and Golf Resort have all of the top-notch facilities you’ll need for an unforgettable honeymoon in Morocco.
+Mazagan Beach and Golf Resort has all of the top-notch facilities you’ll need for an unforgettable honeymoon in Morocco.
 This five-star resort is widely regarded as one of the best in the world.
 The exquisite rooms and suites have typical Moroccan designs, high comfort levels, and stunning views.
 Relax by the pools or on the pristine sand, play a round of golf, dine at one of the on-site restaurants, gamble in the casino, or dance the night away in the nightclub.
 The spa has a range of services, as well as exclusive couples’ packages.
 Horseback riding, ATV trips, excursions, go-karting, and yoga are some more enjoyable sports.
 Since the hotel is near to the coastal town of El Jadida, guests can walk there.

 Riad Maison Bleue and Spa, Fes: